-All non-employee Directors shall receive reasonable compensation for their services, which shall include a retainer fee, and additional compensation for attendance at each Board meeting in the form of cash and stock awards.
-Directors who serve on the Audit, Compensation, Compliance, Public Policy, and Clinical Committees shall receive additional compensation for attending the meetings of these committees.
-Directors who are members of the Nominating and Governance Committee shall receive no additional compensation for attendance at the committee meetings.
+All non-employee Directors shall receive reasonable compensation for their services, which shall include a retainer fee in the form of cash and/or equity awards.
+Directors who serve on the committees of the Board shall receive additional compensation for attending the meetings of these committees.
 Audit Committee members shall not receive any consulting, advisory or other compensatory fees from the Company other than the fees they receive in their capacity as Directors.
 Directors who are employees or officers of the Company shall not receive any additional compensation for serving as Directors during the time of their service as an employee or officer.

-The Board believes that when a director retires from their principal job, changes their principal job responsibility or experiences a significant event that could negatively affect their service to the Board (each a “change in status”), the Board should have an opportunity to evaluate the appropriateness of the director’s continued service on the Board in light of such change in status.
-Accordingly, in the event any director has a change in status, such director shall promptly submit his or her resignation to the Chairman of the Board and the Lead Independent Director.
-The members of the Board, excluding the affected director, shall determine whether the affected director’s continued service on the Board is in the best interests of the Company’s stockholders and shall decide whether or not to accept the resignation of the director.
-Also, the Board may determine, in its sole discretion, that a change in status has occurred and shall decide whether or not to request the resignation of the director.
-In addition, prior to accepting an invitation to serve on the board of directors of another public company, a director must advise the Chairman of the Board and Lead Independent Director so that the remaining members of the Board may evaluate any potential conflicts of interest.
-In all cases described in this paragraph, the affected director shall act in accordance with the recommendation of the remaining members of the Board following such review.
+The Board believes that when a Director retires from their principal job, changes their principal job responsibility or experiences a significant event that could negatively affect their service to the Board (each a “change in status”), the Board should have an opportunity to evaluate the appropriateness of the Director’s continued service on the Board in light of such change in status.
+Accordingly, in the event any Director has a change in status, such Director shall promptly submit an offer of resignation that cites such change in status to the Chair and/or the Lead Independent Director.
+The members of the Board, excluding the affected Director, shall determine whether the affected Director’s continued service on the Board is in the best interests of the Company’s stockholders and shall decide whether or not to accept the resignation of the director.
+Accordingly, the Board may determine, in its sole discretion, that a change in status has occurred and shall decide whether or not to request the resignation of the director.
+In addition, prior to accepting an invitation to serve on the board of directors of another public company, a Director must advise the Chair and/or the Lead Independent Director so that the remaining members of the Board may evaluate any potential conflicts of interest.
+In all cases described in this paragraph, the affected Director shall act in accordance with the recommendation of the remaining members of the Board following such review.